gniewus/EC_Assignment_2/README.md

 #### Asynchronous replication
 In case of the asynchronous replication, the average latency is almost two times faster than synchronous replication.
+What is more, in both synchronus and asynchronous replication, staleness is comparable (ca. 130 ms).

 ![alt text](./img/LatencyAsync.jpeg "Latency async")

 ![alt text](./img/StalenessAsync.jpeg "Staleness async")